Skip to content

 RSS Okanagan Water News (click to personalize)

-• Water restrictions lifted for some Regional District of North Okanagan customers - Castanet
+• Water quality advisory turned off, says Regional District of North Okanagan - Castanet

 Media Releases